 Cash required to meet our financial needs will be significant.
 We believe, however, that cash on hand and cash flows from continuing operations will be sufficient to fund planned capital expenditures, and interest and principal payments on our indebtedness for the next year.
 In 2006 and 2007, the company has significant long-term debt principal payment requirements.
+Also, the company has \$50 million in short-term debt that matures in 2006.
 The company intends to refinance these principal payments at the time of maturity.
 The company, however, may not refinance the entire amount and may use cash generated from operations for a portion of the principal payments.

-On February 10, 2005, our Board of Directors authorized the company to make a dividend payment of \$0.38 per share, or approximately \$70 million, which was paid on March 8, 2005, to stockholders of record on February 22, 2005.
+On August 2, 2005, our Board of Directors authorized the company to make a dividend payment of \$0.38 per share, or approximately \$70 million, which will be paid on August 31, 2005, to stockholders of record on August 17, 2005.
 Future dividends will be determined by our Board of Directors, in its sole discretion, based on consideration of a number of factors including, but not limited to, our results of operations, cash flow and capital requirements, economic conditions, tax considerations, debt covenant restrictions that may impose limitations on the company's ability to make cash payments, borrowing capacity, changes in the prices of and demand for Plum Creek's products, and changes in our ability to sell timberlands at attractive prices.
 Other factors that our Board of Directors considers include the appropriate timing of timber harvests, acquisition and divestiture opportunities, stock repurchases, debt repayment and other means by which the company could deliver value to its stockholders.

 The company has authorization from our Board of Directors to repurchase up to \$200 million of the company's common stock.
-As of March 31, 2005, the company had repurchased approximately 2 million shares of common stock for a total cost of \$43 million at an average price of \$21.53 per share.
+As of June 30, 2005, the company had repurchased approximately 2 million shares of common stock for a total cost of \$43 million at an average price of \$21.53 per share.

-Capital expenditures, excluding the acquisition of timberlands, for the first quarter of 2005 were \$10 million, compared to \$17 million for the same period in 2004.
-Planned capital expenditures, excluding timberland acquisitions, for 2005 are expected to range between \$90 million and \$100 million of which approximately 60% are considered discretionary and approximately 40% are considered maintenance expenditures.
+Capital expenditures, excluding the acquisition of timberlands, for the six months ended June 30, 2005, were \$28 million, compared to \$32 million for the same period in 2004.
+Planned capital expenditures, excluding timberland acquisitions, for 2005 are expected to range between \$90 million and \$100 million, of which approximately 60% are considered discretionary and approximately 40% are considered maintenance expenditures.
 Discretionary expenditures consist primarily of silviculture investments (e.g., fertilizers and herbicides) associated with our timberlands and to a lesser extent land development investments.
 Maintenance expenditures consist primarily of reforestation costs for our timberlands and projects at our manufacturing facilities to sustain operating activities or improve safety.
 On March 28, 2005, Plum Creek signed a definitive agreement to purchase approximately 56,000 acres of timberlands in Florida subject to completion of due diligence.
 The transaction is valued at approximately \$90 million and is expected to close in several phases.
-The first phase of approximately \$50 million is expected to close during the second quarter of 2005 with the remaining phases closing over the next 18 months.
+The first phase of approximately \$50 million closed during the second quarter of 2005 with the remaining phases closing over the next 18 months.